dwf/rescued-scipy-wiki/Cookbook/TimeSeries/FAQ.rst

 `TableOfContents(4)`_

-NOTE: The official documentation and important remarks from the developers can be found at the [`http://pytseries.sourceforge.net`_ timseries scikit sourceforge page].
+NOTE: The official documentation and important remarks from the developers can be found at the `timseries scikit sourceforge page <http://pytseries.sourceforge.net>`_.

 FAQ
 ===